DevilKing25/Google_Cloud_Arcade_2023/README.md

 # Google_Cloud_Arcade_August_2023
-Google Arcade August 2023 lvl-1
+Google Arcade 2023
+This repository contains all the cloud shell as well as Bigquery commands I used for August level-1 round of Google Arcade.